pabloamh/walker/README.md

 # embedding_model_path: Path to a locally saved sentence-transformer model.
 # If set, the application will not need internet access to download it.
-# The path is relative to the `src/walker/` directory.
+# The path is resolved relative to the location of this `walker.toml` file.
 # embedding_model_path = "models/all-MiniLM-L6-v2"

 # use_fido: Enable Fido for more accurate file type identification.